Bioconductor/BBS/Doc/Branch-annotation-repo-HOWTO.md

 A rerun of the rsync command should only show changes in the files we just edited.

 B. Set up master.bioconductor.org

 1. Log on master as webadmin

     ssh ubuntu@master.biocondcutor.org
     sudo su - webadmin
-    cd /extra/www/bioc/packages/3.7/data/annotation
+    cd /extra/www/bioc/packages/3.14/data/annotation

-Products are sent to master from both malbec2 and staging.bioconductor.org.
+Products are sent to master from both nebbiolo2 and staging.bioconductor.org.
-Because of this, the rsync from malbec2 to master is not from the top level;
+Because of this, the rsync from nebbiolo2 to master is not from the top level;
 we want to leave the products deposited by staging.bioconductor.org untouched.

 2. Remove symlink and create empty annotation folder

 There will likely be a simlink at

-    /extra/www/bioc/packages/3.7/data/annotation -> ../../3.6/data/annotation
+    /extra/www/bioc/packages/3.14/data/annotation -> ../../3.13/data/annotation

-pointing to the 3.6 annotation repo.
-Remove the symlink:
+pointing to the current release annotation repo.
+In recent years, the symlinks have appeared underneath an already created annotation repostiory.
+The point is to start with a non-linked empty annotation folder.
+Remove annotation and recreate:

     rm annotation